radiodee1/awesome-chatbot/README.md

 # awesome-chatbot
-Keras implementation of a chatbot
+Keras implementation of a chatbot.
+The basic idea is to start by setting up your training environment as described below and then training with or without autoencoding.
 # Suggested Reading
 * Some basic material on sequence to sequence NMT models.
 The first link is to Jason Brownlee's masterful blog series.
 The second is to Francois Chollet's blog.
   * https://machinelearningmastery.com/develop-encoder-decoder-model-sequence-sequence-prediction-keras/